Crown-Commercial-Service/DataSubmissionServiceAPI/docs/environment-variables.md

 section of the Auth0 dashboard.
 The application ID for local development is "Report MI Admin (Staging)"; do not use the production Auth0 credentials locally!
+- AUTH0_JWT_PUBLIC_KEY - used to validate the signed JWT token, to ensure it hasn't been tampered with.
 - SIDEKIQ_USERNAME/SIDEKIQ_PASSWORD – Credentials to protect access to the
 Sidekiq administrative interface
 - SIDEKIQ_CONCURRENCY - Used to set the number of jobs that Sidekiq will attempt